-1. How to make crazy moist Loaf cake
+1. How to make the Loaf cake with cranberries

 This Orange Cranberry Bread recipe is the most amazing moist, fluffy loaf cake with velvety crumbs, incredibly delicious.
 It is also easy to prepare, the key is not to overwork the batter.

 - Prepare your Loaf pan.
 Make sure you either use place parchment paper inside the tin or butter and flour it properly.
 The quantity stated in the recipe makes up a loaf tin that is 9x19cm / 3,5x7,5 inches